LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/resources/convoluted/README.md

 expression more than once, you should think about defining a variable to hold that expression.

 Check out [convoluted.c](./convoluted.c) for an example.

+Read the comments (denoted by the //) for explanations of each example.